diego0020/braviz-app/doc/faq.md

 #### How do I change the Image *slice*

+> Use the slice box or the slider in the image tab.
+Alternatively hold the middle mouse button over the image and move the mouse.

 #### How do I change the current Image?

+>

 #### How do I *hide* the Image?